nikolasscoolis/Elist-Electronics/README.md

 ### Loyalty Program

 * The loyalty program has grown in popularity since its implementation in 2019.
 Members as a share of revenue peaked in April 2022 at 62%. **On an annual basis, members have increased to 55% of revenue, up from 8% in 2019.**
-* In 2022, loyalty members spent almost $35 more on average than non-members ($251 to $216).
+* In 2022, l**oyalty members spent almost $35 more on average than non-members ($251 to $216)**.
 Annual order value (AOV) for members has steadily increased year-over-year, climbing 1.1% from 2021 while non-member AOV declined 18.7%.
-* Non-members have historically outspent on their first orders with the company, but on returning orders members outspent by nearly $60 in 2022.
+* Non-members have historically outspent on their first orders with the company, but on **returning orders members outspent by nearly $60 in 2022.**

 ![Loyalty Program](https://github.com/nikolasscoolis/Elist-Electronics/assets/170461739/e0243a7e-abe7-4512-8e23-d5106473e5ab)